1. A successful employee rewards program should be frequent, spontaneous, and timely, ensuring recognition is given immediately after achievements.

 Hence, such an approach will boost employee motivation and engagement across all organizational levels.

-If, for any reason, employees think that the rewards system is biased, it will render it completely ineffective.
+If employees think that the rewards system is biased, it will be completely ineffective.

 Hence an organization needs to ensure complete transparency while designing and implementing the rewards program.